seedstack/website/content/addons/functions/w20/index.md

 * `w20-core`
   * `application`
-    * `id`: set to the application identifier defined in SEED configuration.
+    * `id`: set to the application identifier defined in Seed configuration.
 Cannot be overridden.
   * `environment`
-    * `type`: set to the SEED configuration property `org.seedstack.w20.environment`.
+    * `type`: set to the Seed configuration property `org.seedstack.w20.environment`.

 For each fragment the following variables are defined: